 It is essential to provide a means of transporting such gaseous products.
 A common way of shifting natural gas in large quantities from one place to another is to use pipelines.
-In the Mediterranean, for example, natural gas is transported by the Trans-Mediterranean pipeline from Algeria to Italy.
+In the Mediterranean, for example, natural gas is transported by the Trans-Mediterranean pipeline from Algeria to Italy, Medgaz from Algeria to Spain and another project is in progress from Algeria to Sardinia and further northern Italy.

 In the absence of pipelines or in instances when the use of pipelines is not feasible, other modes have to be found.

 Alternative modes are the use of road tankers, rail cars and ships.
 To use these modes of transport, gases would have to be reduced in volume since in their original state they are far too bulky to be carried by such transport modes.
-One of most remarkable developments in the field of naval architecture over the last thirty years of this century has been the appearance of the gas carrier.
+One of most remarkable developments in the field of naval architecture over the last fifty years has been the appearance of the gas carrier.
 These vessels are an eloquent testimony to the skills and far-sightedness of the pioneer cargo-containment system designers, material scientists and equipment suppliers who were able to put into practice a theory understood for decades, namely that under appropriate conditions of pressure and temperature, gases can be liquefied.
 This has culminated in the construction of the gas carrier.